Tech Brief: Workspace Microapps

 Organizations understand that when employees are forced to use complex, hard-to-use applications, they become frustrated and less productive.
 Employees spend 20% of their time searching for information while utilizing 4 or 5 key functions in about 80% of all business applications.
 Citrix Workspace allows users to access all their resources—SaaS apps, web apps, Windows Apps, Linux apps, desktops, and data through a single pane of glass.
-Citrix introduces intelligent features to the workspace which extend these capabilities by adding machine learning-fueled microapps and workflows, universal search, and virtual assistance.
+Citrix introduces intelligent features to the workspace which extend these capabilities by adding machine learning-fueled microapps and workflows, and universal search.

 Citrix is a leader in delivering a secure digital workspace.
 This next generation Citrix Workspace will deliver all the capabilities of the secure digital workspace, while also enhancing the employee experience by guiding work and providing time-saving workflows.
-Workspace intelligent features give users a single unified experience to all apps and data no matter where they reside while, incorporating machine-learning microapps and workflows to guide and enhance productivity, universal search to quickly surface data no matter where it’s stored, and virtual assistance to guide you to information and interact with applications.
+Workspace intelligent features give users a single unified experience to all apps and data no matter where they reside while, incorporating machine-learning microapps and workflows to guide and enhance productivity, and universal search to quickly surface data no matter where it’s stored.
 Analytics and automated intelligence make it possible to customize the experience for individual users.
 Citrix Workspace is designed with security in mind—all data and keys are encrypted; therefore, Citrix admins do not have access to customer information.

 To create this workspace with intelligent features, we are unbundling the applications to provide the end user with simple actions right within the Citrix Workspace feed.
 Actions are user-initiated activities taken within the microapps that provide inputs to the business applications.
 The actions a user performs within the microapp are designed to address specific common problems and use cases quickly and easily, adding to increased user productivity (for example: request PTO, submit a help desk ticket).
 All actions are performed using the users own account and not a generic service account, this ensures the action is auditable.
 We can also push event-driven microapps and notify users of something that requires their attention (for example: approval of an expense report, new course available for registration).